-Join Chris Orwig for an in-depth discussion in this video Wide, normal, and telephoto focal lengths, part of Finding the Perfect Portrait Lens.
+Join Chris Orwig for an in-depth discussion in this video Wide, normal, and telephoto focal lengths, part of Exploring Photography: Finding the Perfect Portrait Lens.

 In our pursuit to find the perfect portrait lens.
 The next topic that I want to talk about is focal length, you know, it comes to trying to find the right lens or the right focal length.
 It can be really confusing, because there are so many different options.
 So, what we're going to do in this course is group things together.
 We have one group, which is wide angle, another one which is normal and then last but not least we have telephoto.
 Now each of these different groups of lenses allow us to see the world in different ways, and these lenses are referred to differently, for example wide angle lenses tend to be something between 16 to say 40 millimeters.